 The Itria Valley, or Valle d’Itria is located in the center of the Puglia region, and is known for its beautiful rocky countryside.
 Drive through this valley and admire the “tulli” or buildings made out of white limestone, which is a signature feature of this region.

-You can also visit the Grotte di Castellana, which are an extensive network of caves.
+You can also visit the Grotte di Castellana, which is an extensive network of caves.
 The Castellana includes formations of interesting colors and shapes.
 Tours are offered, and tickets can be purchased in advance.

 For the best examples of trulli, stop in the town of Alberobello, which is a UNESCO World Heritage site.
-You can walk around or schedule a sample the local food and wine.
+You can walk around or schedule a sample of the local food and wine.